Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations

-In response to criticism about the lack of agreement in the field regarding the overall goals of post hoc explainability \cite{lipton2018mythos}, our work points to function approximation as a principled goal.
-It also addresses the disagreement problem~\cite{krishna2022disagreement} and explains why different methods generate different explanations for the same model prediction.
-According to the LFA framework, this disagreement occurs because different methods approximate the black box model over different neighborhoods using different loss functions.
+In response to criticism about the lack of consensus in the field regarding the overarching goals of post hoc explainability \cite{lipton2018mythos}, our work points to function approximation as a principled goal.
+It also provides an explanation for the disagreement problem~\cite{krishna2022disagreement}, i.e., why different methods generate different explanations for the same model prediction.
+According to the LFA framework, this disagreement occurs because different methods approximate the black-box model over different neighbourhoods using different loss functions.